peterhinch/micropython-async/README.md

  * Event loop method ``call_later_ms``
  * uasyncio ``sleep_ms(time)``

+As of `uasyncio.core` V1.6 (16th Dec 2017) it supports coroutine timeouts and
-It doesn't support objects of type ``Future`` and ``Task``.
+cancellation.
+This is done via a "micro" implementation rather than by supporting objects of type ``Future`` and ``Task``.
 Routines to run concurrently are defined as coroutines instantiated with ``async def`` and yield execution with ``await <awaitable>``.

-## Asynchronous I/O and uselect
+## Asynchronous I/O

 At the time of writing this was under development.
 Asynchronous I/O works with devices whose drivers support streaming, such as the UART.
-As I understand it support for ``select`` is in the pipeline.
-Check the current state on GitHub.

 ## Time values